developer3-cpu/newCrop/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Features

+- Floating action buttons (bottom-right) for quick access:
+  - AI Chatbot: conversational assistant with smart replies
+  - Talk to Experts: audio-only consultations via phone
+  - Upcoming Events: browse and register for workshops

+### Talk to Experts (Audio-only)

+This portal provides audio consultations only.
+Video sessions are not supported.
+Use the "Call" action to connect with an expert.

+### Accessibility

+- Dialogs include ARIA roles/labels and keyboard support (ESC to close)
+- Touch-friendly targets (≥48×48px)

 ## Learn More

 To learn more about Next.js, take a look at the following resources: